TaliesinDS/STL-manager/docs/PROPOSAL_collections_ssot.md

 # Proposal: SSOT and Workflow for Designer Collections (Populating Variant.collection_*)

 This document proposes how we will populate and maintain the Variant collection fields — `collection_id`, `collection_original_label`, `collection_cycle`, `collection_sequence_number`, and `collection_theme` — using a small, explicit SSOT (single source of truth) YAML per designer and a deterministic matcher.
+This workflow now incorporates our MyMiniFactory (MMF) collection auto-seeding and cleanup tools.

 ## Goals
 - Normalize designer monthly/thematic releases into a stable, queryable structure.
+- Populate Variant.collection_* fields automatically after designer recognition (e.g., when var 340 is recognized as a Heroes Infinite model, its collection should be identified and the collection columns filled in).
-- Populate Variant.collection_* fields reliably with dry-run safety and auditability.
+- Preserve dry-run safety and auditability.
-- Keep source data human-editable (YAML in-repo) and provenance-linked to public product pages.
+- Keep source data human-editable (YAML in-repo) and provenance-linked to public pages (MMF, Patreon, etc.).

 ## Target columns (contract)
 - `variant.collection_id` (string, stable slug): canonical key for the release (e.g., `dm_stash__2021_09_guardians_of_the_fey`).